 However, if you want a truly dry box that can actually be submerged then the selection gets slimmer.
 A good box to have is the Scuba Choice Orange Dry Box.
 It’s rated to be waterproof and dry up to 100 ft. you could even think of using it for scuba diving if you’re not going too deep.

 Another alternative is the Underwater Kinetics 206 UltraBox.
 It’s rated to be dry down to 15 feet.
 That is enough for any snorkeling trip.

 There’s probably really no perfect solution for keeping all your valuables dry.
-Most waterproof bags keep your valuables pretty dry but due to the bags being flexible and as such the seal might not always keep tight to hold all the water back.
+A waterproof dry bag keeps your valuables pretty dry but due to the dry bags being flexible and as such the seal might not always keep tight to hold all the water back.

-The better option is to use a container instead of a bag as the seals are not flexible.
+The better option is to use a container instead of a waterproof snorkeling bag as the seals are not flexible.
 They keep the tightest seal and everything stays dry.

-During any trip make sure that the seals are clean of any dirt, hair or other items before you close the box or bag.
+During any trip make sure that the seals are clean of any dirt, hair, or other items before you close the box or dry snorkeling bag.
 A container that was dry a minute ago can flood the next time if there’s anything preventing the seal from closing tight!